Rahul-1310/eks-cdk/README.md

 -  Basic VPC networking and EKS infrastructure is already created using CDK L2 constructs with reasonable defaults.
 -  Only the Helm value `controller.replicaCount` is dynamically generated — all other Helm values are assumed to use standard chart defaults.
 -  Although Helm resources **should ideally be decoupled** from the EKS stack for better lifecycle separation, they are handled in the same app here for simplicity.
+-  In bootConstructs/customLambdaConstruct.py - "deploytrigger" is used to trigger recreation of customResource on every deployment as ssm parameter is managed outside CDK.

 Follow the below prerequisites to run locally: